Role Detection in Bicycle-Sharing Networks Using Multilayer Stochastic Block Models: Our Stochastic Block Models

 \section{Our Stochastic Block Models}

 In this section, we introduce our time-dependent mixed-membership stochastic block model (TDMM-SBM) and time-dependent discrete stochastic block model (TDD-SBM).

-Stochastic block models are a popular class of statistical network model \cite{peixoto2017bayesian}.
-The motivating principle of SBMs is a type of \textit{stochastic equivalence} in which edges whose endpoints have the same block membership are identically distributed.
-It is a standard assumption of SBMs that edge values are independent, given the block membership of nodes.
-More formally, a binary (Bernoulli) random graph $Y$, with adjacency matrix $A$, from an SBM with $K$ blocks is defined by
+Stochastic block models are a popular class of statistical network models \cite{peixoto2017bayesian}.
+The motivating principle of SBMs is a notion of \textit{stochastic equivalence} in which edges whose incident nodes have the same block membership are identically distributed.
+It is a standard assumption of SBMs that edge {weights} are independent, given the block memberships of its nodes.
+More formally, an unweighted (i.e., Bernoulli) random graph $Y$ (with adjacency matrix $A$) from an SBM with $K$ blocks is defined by

 where $G$ (with components $g_i\in \{1,2,\ldots, K\}$) is a vector of block assignments for the nodes of $Y$ and $\eta$ is a $K \times K$ matrix of block-to-block edge probabilities.
-Note that this definition allows directed graphs, in which $\eta$ can be asymmetric.
+This definition allows directed graphs, in which $\eta$ can be asymmetric.
 For early presentations of SBMs, see \cite{holland1983sbm, faust1992blockmodel, snijders1997sbm, nowicki2001sbm}.
 More recent advances have added flexibility to SBMs.
-Examples include the mixed-membership SBMs of \cite{airoldi2008mixed}, models with covariates in \cite{blockmodelsR}, the degree-corrected SBM of \cite{karrer2011stochastic}, and the Bayesian implementations reviewed by \cite{peixoto2017bayesian}.
-Applications of SBM to longitudinal networks include discrete-membership \cite{yang2011dsbm,zhang2017random} and mixed-membership \cite{xing2010dmsbm, ho2011dmsbm} versions where nodes can switch blocks over time, as well discrete-membership versions with fixed blocks over time but without degree-correction \cite{matias2017semi, xu2014dsbm}.
+Examples include mixed-membership and overlapping-membership SBMs \cite{airoldi2008mixed, latouche2011overlap}, models with covariates \cite{blockmodelsR}, degree-corrected SBM{s} \cite{karrer2011stochastic}, and Bayesian implementations \cite{peixoto2017bayesian}.
+Applications of SBM to {time-dependent} networks include (1) discrete-membership \cite{yang2011dsbm,zhang2017random} and mixed-membership \cite{xing2010dmsbm, ho2011dmsbm} versions in which nodes can change blocks and (2) discrete-membership versions with fixed blocks over time, but without degree-correction \cite{matias2017semi, xu2014dsbm}.